 If you try my recipes, please leave a comment and rating below and tag me on your Instagram post with @greensmoothiegourmet so I can see and share your remakes!!

-- 3 tbsp aquafaba (Liquid from a can of unsalted chickpeas, or use unsweetened apple sauce or egg replacer for 1 egg)
+- 3 tablespoon aquafaba Liquid from a can of unsalted chickpeas, or use unsweetened apple sauce or egg replacer for 1 egg

 - pinch of salt

-- ¼ cup M&Ms I use a vegan brand
+- ¼ cup M&Ms used a vegan copycat

 - Preheat the oven to 350°F.